-Even if you don’t have Columbus Day off or celebrate Halloween, there are plenty of reasons to celebrate this month.
+The groundhog might be predicting six more weeks of winter, but there are still plenty of reasons to celebrate while the snow is falling down around you.
 Check out some of these interesting holidays by going to the websites below to learn more information: